iSahilSharma/bits-and-pieces/README.md

 ### Docker

-Docker Build:
+Docker -
-It is used to build the docker images
+To build the docker images
  *docker build -t "specify a tag such as sampleimage:v1" -f "specify docker file such as Dockerfile.debug"*

-Docker Run:
-It is used to run the docker container
+To run the docker container
 *docker run -d -p "8080:80" --name "sample-container"*

-Docker Info:
-It is used to see the details about docker engine installed in the machine.
+To see the details about docker engine installed in the machine.
 *docker info*

-Docker Stats:
-It is used to show the statistics of containers like the task manager *docker stats*
+To show the statistics of containers like the task manager *docker stats*

-Docker rm:
-It is used to remove containers from docker engine.
+To remove containers from docker engine.
 *docker rm -f "container name or id"*

-Docker rmi:
-It is used to remove images from docker engine.
+To remove images from docker engine.
 *docker rmi -f "image name or id"*

-Docker ps:
-It is used to see all the containers.
+To see all the containers.
+*docker container ls -a"*
 *docker ps -a"*

-Docker images:
-It is used to see all the images.
+To see all the images.
+*docker image ls -a"*
 *docker images -a"*

-Docker prune:
-It is used to remove the unsed container and images.
+To remove the unsed container and images.
 *docker system prune -f -a"*

-Docker network:
-It is used to create or inspect a network.
+To create or inspect a network.
 *docker network create "network-name"*
 *docker network inspect "network-name"*

+Docker Compose -
+To execute the docker compose files.
+*docker-compose build*
+*docker-compose up*
+*docker-compose down*
+*docker-compose -f docker-compose.yml up -d* *docker-compose -f docker-compose.yml down*

+Docker Swarn:
+To see if the swarn is enabled or not:
+*docker info*
+Execute it and see the swarn key-value pair, either it is active or inactive.

+To enable the swarn mode: